Help to care for the Cotswolds

 - Or would you prefer to help at one of our seed harvesting days in July and August?

 - Or want to keep fit?
 Join our autumn/winter Wednesday habitat management group.

+Our GCG volunteers help across the full range of programme activity, including scrub and habitat management, seed harvesting, seed sowing, and site surveying.
 No experience required, and all essentials (including tea and cake!) will be provided.

 To find out more please complete our enquiry form here.